telerik/maui-docs/controls/templatedpicker/overview.md

 # .NET MAUI TemplatedPicker Overview

-**Telerik TemplatedPicker for .NET MAUI** is a fully customizable picker control which allows you to create a custom picker based on the scenario you want to achieve.
+The Telerik UI for .NET MAUI TemplatedPicker is a fully customizable picker control which allows you to create a custom picker based on the scenario you want to achieve.
 You can pick an item from a selector with a custom template.
 The items are visualized inside a popup or a dropdown.

 ![TemplatedPicker Overview](images/templated_picker_overview.png)